 For the RACE dataset as well as SQuAD, we reported the results for the Megatron-3.9B model using a five-way ensemble and compared it with the results established by ALBERT in Table 3.
 For the RACE dataset, the test set is available.
 However, for SQuAD, the model was too large to fit on the evaluation server’s GPUs, and as a result, we could not report test set results.

-Instead, we reported the development ensemble results and compared it to the development ensemble results of ALBERT.
+Instead, we reported the development ensemble results and compared them to the development ensemble results of ALBERT.
 Our ensemble Megatron-3.9B results in much better F1/EM scores for SQuAD and establishes state-of-the-art results on the RACE leaderboard.

 |Model||SQuAD 1.1 dev set F1 / EM||SQuAD 2.0 dev set F1 / EM||RACE m/h test set accuracy|